Why are British Values important?

 We encourage volunteerism in and out of school.
 This includes things like sports leaders and raising money for local and national charities.

-The school also ran a Mock Election in 2015 to model the general election and will run political events each year mirroring those that adults in the UK are involved in.
+The school also ran a Mock Election to model a general election and will run political events each year mirroring those that adults in the UK are involved in.

 Rule of Law